Service Learning Curriculum Guide

 Sometimes, all it takes to bring somebody comfort is the knowledge that you're thinking of them.
 Communication is key in keeping communities connected, regardless of how far apart people may be.
 By taking just a few minutes of our time, we are able to let men and women who are far away from home, family, and friends know that we're grateful for their service.
 Reaching out to our troops with words of kindness and gratitude lets them know they're not alone or forgotten: It's a simple gesture on our part and has a huge impact on others.

 Each year, we try to look within our own school community connections to help us find a troop to send our Valentines to.
+This year, we are happy to be working with a student parent who is the local contact for A Million Thanks, an organization that sends letters to U.S. troops stationed around the world.

 There are always new ways to help others, if you put your mind to it!
 Using our creativity to design clay pottery bowls, we can join the fight against hunger in a dynamic and interactive way.
 Families will come together at a special event, and will have the opportunity to purchase one of these original works of art and share a dinner of soup and bread.
 The funds raised from this event will be then be donated to the Nashua Soup Kitchen.
 In the words of the Empty Bowl project, "Working Together - Everyone Eats."